Skip to content

 You can view a breakdown of the SDL calculated per employee.
 To do this:

-• Go to Filing > Monthly Filing
+1. Go to Filing > Monthly Submissions (which opens as the default tab).

-• Navigate to the relevant month
+2. Navigate to the relevant month.

-SDL Exemption
+SDL Exemptions

 The following employers will be exempt from paying SDL:

-• Employers whose annual salary bill for the coming 12 month period won’t exceed the prescribed amount of R500 000 – there is no need for these employers to register
+• Employers whose annual salary bill for the coming 12-month period won’t exceed the prescribed amount of R 500,000 – there is no need for these employers to register.

-• Any public benefit organisation (PBO) exempt from paying Income Tax in terms of Section 10(1) (cN) of the Income Tax Act No.58 of 1962, which only carries on certain welfare, humanitarian, health care, religion, belief or philosophy public benefit activities or only provides funds to a PBO and to whom a letter of exemption has been issued
+• Any public benefit organisation (PBO) exempt from paying Income Tax in terms of Section 10(1) (cN) of the Income Tax Act No.58 of 1962, which only carries on certain welfare, humanitarian, health care, religion, belief or philosophy public benefit activities or only provides funds to a PBO and to whom a letter of exemption has been issued.

-• Municipalities and organisations within the provincial and national sphere of government are also generally exempt
+• Municipalities and organisations within the provincial and national sphere of government are also generally exempt.

 If your company falls into one of the above-mentioned categories, you can mark it as SDL exempt as follows:

-• Go to Settings > Payroll Calculations
+1. Go to Settings > Payroll Calculations.

-PBOs (Public Benefit Organisations) who have registered for SDL but are SDL exempt can indicate this as follows:
+PBOs (Public Benefit Organisations) who have registered for SDL but are SDL-exempt can indicate this as follows:

-• Go to Settings > Payroll Calculations
+1. Go to Settings > Payroll Calculations.

 Registered employers must contribute for each employee to whom remuneration is paid, unless they fall into one of the exempted categories in section 3(5) of the SDL Act.
 The most common group of exempt employees is learners under section 18(3) of the Skills Development Act.
 These employees can be marked as such by selecting the “Learner in terms of the SDL act (also SDL exempt)” on their Classification screen.
 Please see the following article for more information: